 The cornerstone of Verdict’s journalistic approach is the sharing of data and intelligence so we can all reach better informed and educated opinions on a range of topics.

-Case in point: Saudi Arabia-led oil cartel Opec recent moved to make its first cut to production in 15 years.
 The jury is still out on whether that promise of lower production will materialise in the real world, but one thing we can see is that US production is only likely to move in one direction.

 The objective of the cuts is a recovery in the crude price back to its 2014 highs of $115 per barrel, however tightening Opec’s supply is likely to mean a sharp rise in US production.